scosman/actions_mcp/README.md

 #### required_env_var

-This is a tool paremeter expected to exist as an environment variable.
+This is a tool parameter expected to exist as an environment variable.
 The server will fail to start if the environment is missing this var.

-This is useful for sepcifing that a secret (eg API key) is needed, without checking the value into your repository.
-Typically setup when you configure your MCP server (in `mcp.json` and similar).
-When trying to set up the MCP server, it will output a user friendly message informing the user they need to add the env var to continue.
+This is useful for specifying that a secret (e.g., API key) is needed, without checking the value into your repository.
+Typically set up when you configure your MCP server (in `mcp.json` and similar).
+When trying to set up the MCP server, it will output a user‑friendly message informing the user they need to add the env var to continue.

 HooksMCP will load env vars from the environment, and any set in a `.env` file in your working directory.

-This can not be passed by the calling model.
+This cannot be passed by the calling model.

 ```yaml
 - name: "deploy"